voidfiles/ci-presentation/presentation.md

 - Wanted to speed up feature developement

 <div class="notes">
-Now, back to bepress. bepress is about 16 years old, and they have had a SaaS buisness almost the whole time.
+Now, back to bepress. bepress is about 16 years old, and they have had a SaaS buisness the whole time.

-They have many happy customers, but in 2013 they decided to rewrite SelectedWorks.
+They have many happy customers, and in 2013 they decided to rewrite SelectedWorks to try and speed up feature development.

 As I said, I joined bepress late in the SelectedWork rewrite.
 </div>